-The regional office of region Stor-Oslo reports to the head office of the NFSA.
+The regional office of The Greater Oslo Region reports to the head office of the NFSA.

 Operations such as attaching elastic bands to the tails of sheep, tail-docking and trimming of beaks is not allowed in Norway at all.